 But a good extranet can do much more than just collect communication in a central location and make it available to everyone who needs it.
 Let’s take a look at some of the most common extranet applications that we map for our customers.

 We regularly create and use pages with file attachments made available through the extranet.
 These pages are usually contract quotations, orders, invoices, and other similar forms.
 As yet, we haven’t been able to facilitate this with our ERP system, which is why we create everything manually to make things easier.

 This service is only provided to customers who really need it and for whom we need to provide the highest level of customer service.
 Additionally, customers like this often receive budget overviews that take the form of annual budget projections.
 They also receive reviews of the past, so they can better plan.

 The extranet is also the place where we exchange ideas with our customers.
 We develop ideas on a wiki page to later share with their contact person.
 Their contact person then has the opportunity to work on changes until the concept is ready to be used as a basis for decision making.

-This process is an excellent way to collaborate with customers, because everyone on the team can access content.
-The “Watch” option on the wiki pages also gives stakeholders and participants who are not directly involved on a day-to-day basis, the chance to access information quickly when needed.
+This process is an excellent way to collaborate with customers because everyone on the team can access content.
+The “Watch” option on the wiki pages also gives stakeholders and participants who aren’t directly involved on a day-to-day basis, the chance to access information quickly when needed.
 Working on concepts that contain texts, diagrams, and charts is one of the main forms of work we carry out together with our customers.

 We also use the extranet in conjunction with microblog timelines so that we can quickly and easily record the various stages of the project as well as short-term developments.